FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/t_st_auditLog/t_st_display_audit_log_entry_details.md

 }Use the following procedure to display the details of an audit log entry.

 -   From the menu in the **Time** column, select **Details**.
-    <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> opens an *Object Detail* window that lists all attributes of the object at the time of the audit log entry with the attribute values.
+    {{< SecureTransport/componentshortname >}} opens an *Object Detail* window that lists all attributes of the object at the time of the audit log entry with the attribute values.

 **Related topics:**